Rove beetle: Systematics

-Classification of the 63,650 (as of 2018) staphylinid species is ongoing and controversial, with some workers proposing an organization of as many as 10 separate families, but the current favored system is one of 32 subfamilies, about 167 tribes (some grouped into supertribes), and about 3,200 genera.
+Classification of the 63,650 (as of 2018) staphylinid species is going on and controversial, with some workers proposing an organization of as many as 10 separate families, but the current favored system is one of 32 subfamilies, about 167 tribes (some grouped into supertribes), and about 3,200 genera.
 About 400 new species are being described each year, and some estimates suggest three-quarters of tropical species are as yet undescribed.